pretix/pretixscan-proxy/README.md

 Development status
 ------------------

-This seems to be working but hasn't been used in production yet.
+Everything important seems to be working but this hasn't been used in production yet.
-The API exposed by the proxy is currently supported by pretixSCAN on Android starting with version 1.0.2. and by pretixSCAN Desktop starting with version 1.1.0.
-Support for pretixSCAN on iOS is not planned.

 System requirements
 -------------------